Texas Juvenile Determinate Sentencing Lawyer

 2. Age of the Juvenile

 In Texas, juveniles aged 14 or older may sometimes be tried as adults, depending on the severity of the crime and other circumstances.
 Younger offenders are typically handled within the juvenile justice system, where rehabilitation-focused approaches are emphasized.
-Age plays a crucial role in sentencing decisions, and a knowledgeable attorney can advocate for the case to remain in juvenile court whenever possible, ensuring the focus remains on rehabilitation rather than long-term incarceration.
+Age matters significantly in sentencing decisions, and a knowledgeable attorney can advocate for the case to remain in juvenile court whenever possible, ensuring the focus remains on rehabilitation rather than long-term incarceration.

 3. Prior Record